ev34j/ev34j-mindstorm-tutorial/README.md

 ## Fork the Mindstorm Tutorial repo
-Go to the [Mindstorm Tutorial repo](https://github.com/ev3dev-lang-java/mindstorm-tutorial) and click on the fork button in the uppoer right hand corner.
+Go to the [Mindstorm Tutorial repo](https://github.com/ev3dev-lang-java/mindstorm-tutorial) and click on the Fork button in the uppoer right hand corner.
 This will create a copy of the repo in your Github account.

 ## Clone your forked Mindstorm Tutorial repo to your Mac